 The law specifies how the College must determine the amount of Title IV program assistance that you earn if you withdraw from school.
 The Title IV programs that are covered by this law, offered at WVNCC are: Federal Pell Grants, Iraq and Afghanistan Service Grants, Direct Loans, Direct PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).
-In addition, WV Higher Education Policy Commission, requires use of the same policy for the WV Higher Education Grant.
+In addition, the WV Higher Education Policy Commission requires use of the same policy for the WV Higher Education Grant and WV Invests Grant.

 Though your aid is posted to your account at the start of the term, you earn funds as you complete the semester.
 If you withdraw during the semester (see withdraw definitions below), the amount of Title IV program assistance that you earned up to that point is determined by a specific formula.
 If you received less assistance than the amount that you earned, you may be eligible to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the semester, you earn all the assistance that you were scheduled to receive for the semester.
 If you receive excess Title IV program funds that must be returned, the College will return a portion of the excess equal to the lesser of:

 - Your institutional charges multiplied by the unearned percentage of your funds, or